volume-trader/QuantowerKB/connections/connect-quantower-to-interactive-broker/errors-with-interactive-brokers.md

 ## Error "No market data permissions for NYSE STK"

-In order to receive market data for charts and quote lines within Quantower, it is necessary you are subscribed to the exchange that the Symbol is listed on.
+In order to receive market data for charts and quote lines within VT-Terminal, it is necessary you are subscribed to the exchange that the Symbol is listed on.
 If market data is not subscribed, you will see error messages similar to the following:

 ![](../../.gitbook/assets/image%20%28317%29.png)